denis-marchenkov/architecture-patterns-memo/README.md

 <br />

-The general idea of applying architectural patterns is to achieve **maintainable** decoupled application with a distinct separation of concerns.
+The general idea of applying architectural patterns is to achieve **maintainable** loosely coupled application with a distinct separation of concerns.

 <br />